Reflexions on Mahler: Dessins, Modularity and Gauge Theories: Dramatis Personae

 Given a Newton polygon, it is easy to construct the Newton polynomial, in reverse to what was discussed in the beginning of \S\ref{reflexive}.
 Nevertheless, we still have the freedom to choose the complex coefficients in $P(z,w)$.
 In number theory and related study of Mahler measure, the so-called tempered families are of particular interest \cite{villegas1999modular,boyd2002mahler}.

-Given a Newton polygon $\mathfrak{P}$, we obtain the Newton polynomial $P(z,w)=\sum c_{(m,n)}z^mw^n$ with coefficients $c_{(m,n)}$ for each of the lattice points.
+Given a Newton polygon $\mathfrak{P}$, we obtain the Newton polynomial $P(z,w)=\sum c_{(m,n)}z^mw^n$ with coefficients $c_{(m,n)}$ for each of the lattice points\footnote{Notice that the coefficients for the corner points should be non-zero.}.
 Now, consider a bounding edge $F$ of the polygon $\mathfrak{P}$.
 There might also be lattice points on it (the yellow points in Figure \ref{refpolygons}), in addition to the 2 endpoints (the black points in Figure \ref{refpolygons}) which are vertices of $\mathfrak{P}$.
 Suppose there are $N$ lattice points on $F$, indexed from 0 to $N-1$, and we call the associated coefficients $c_{(m,n)}$ as $c_{F,l}$.
 Then, we can create an auxiliary polynomial $P_F(t)\in\mathbb{C}[t]$ as

 for each edge $F$.

 Notice that this automatically requires that the boundary point $c_{F_1,N-1}$ to coincide with $c_{F_2,0}$ for any two adjacent edges $F_1$ and $F_2$.
 A Laurent polynomial is then said to be \textbf{tempered} if the set of roots of $\prod\limits_{F\in\mathfrak{P}}P_F(t)$ consists of roots of unity only.
 In other words, each $P_F$ in $\mathfrak{P}$ would only have roots on the unit circle.